 WHO ARE WE?

-London Queer Muslims is the Uk’s only Islamic organisation run exclusively by and for religious LGBTI+ Muslims.
+London Queer Muslims is the Uk’s only Islamic organisation run exclusively by and for religious LGBTQI+ Muslims.

 Each ijtihad discussion group has a set topic based on the concept of Independent Reasoning and Consensus Building with a specific emphasis on Queer Istislah (common interest) and Istihsan (seeking the good).
-We discuss ways to practice and understand Islam from the standpoint that queerness is empowering, in fact we assert that it is the patriarchal heteronormative structures that truly oppress us, not Islam.
+We discuss ways to practice and understand Islam from the standpoint that queerness is empowering; in fact we assert that it is the patriarchal endocis-heteronormative structures that truly oppress us, not Islam.
 These meetings generally take place in an informal setting in a lovely Turkish delicatessen in Waterloo.
+Our Zikr sessions are held in Stepney Green at an allied organisation’s premises.
 Our monthly social group meets in an alcohol free bar/cafe in Central London.

 Contact us for information on our venues and dates.